M. Amjad Hossain

 M. Amjad Hossain (born 1953) is an orthopedic surgeon and a fighter during the Bangladesh Liberation War.
 He was awarded the Independence Award (Swadhinata Padak) in 2021.
 He is known nationally and internationally for his works.
+Professor Dr. M. Amjad Hossain is a leading orthopedic surgeon in Bangladesh, specializing in orthopedics and trauma.

-Participation at Liberation war
+Participation in Liberation war

-Amjad took part in the Bangladesh Liberation War in 1971.
+Hossain took part in the Bangladesh Liberation War in 1971.
 During the war, he sustained an injury on his femur and underwent treatment at Indian military hospitals.

+Education and career

+Hossain earned his MBBS (Bachelor of Medicine, Bachelor of Surgery) degree and went on to pursue his MS (Master of Surgery) in Orthopaedics.
+He further enhanced his expertise by becoming an AO Fellow in Germany, indicating advanced training in trauma surgery from the Association for the Study of Internal Fixation.

+Hossain served as Professor and Head of the Department of Orthopedic Surgery at Dhaka Medical College, Dhaka.
+Currently, he holds the position of Chief Consultant and Head of the Department of Orthopedic Surgery at Labaid Specialized Hospital in Dhanmondi, Dhaka.

+Hossain is recognized for his contributions to total hip and knee arthroplasty, helping patients with severe joint pain regain mobility and independence.